snohio/devopsorlando/events/proxmox.md

         - 16GB
       - CPU > pick a Type with AES (x86-64-v2), apparently some of the PCs allow this and some don't, so I can't move a VM
       - Memory > 1024MB
+    - Note in Options, there is the Start At Boot option and the Start/Shutdown order option
     - Go into the Console and accept all the defaults EXCEPT install the OpenSSH server
     - Once rebooting and logging in, note that you can SSH into the VM
     - `sudo apt update && sudo apt dist-upgrade`